Privacy Policy

 We will keep the amount of personal information collected and the extent of any processing to a minimum.

-We will only process 'sensitive' or 'special categories' of personal information under the Data Protection Laws (e.g., information about your health) where you have explicitly consented to this or where there is an alternative legal basis for processing this information under the Data Protection Laws (e.g., it is required by law).
+We will only process 'sensitive' or 'special categories' of personal information (e.g., information about your health) where you have explicitly consented to this or where there is an alternative legal basis for processing this information(e.g., it is required by law).
 This may mean that you will be asked to sign consent forms in the future.
-If you don't consent to our processing this information when asked to do so, it may mean that we are unable to pay benefits to you or your dependants.
+If you don't consent to our processing this information when asked to do so, it may mean that we are unable to pay benefits to you or your dependents.
 Once you have given your consent, you can withdraw it at any time by writing to us using the contact details below.

 What do we do with the information?

-• To carry out our obligations arising from any agreement that we have with, or concerning, you and to provide you with the information, benefits, and services that you request from us.
+• To carry out our obligations arising from any agreement that we have with, or concerning you and to provide you with the information, benefits, and services that you request from us.

 • For statistical, financial modelling, funding, accounting, and reference purposes.